TrellixVulnTeam/swahilipython_SCMU/Doc/library/functions.rst

 .. function:: super([type[, object-or-type]])

-   Return a proxy object that delegates method calls to a parent or sibling class of *type*.
+   Return a proxy object that delegates method calls to a parent or sibling kundi of *type*.
 This is useful for accessing inherited methods that have been overridden in a class.

    The *object-or-type* determines the :term:`method resolution order` to be searched.
-The search starts from the class right after the *type*.
+The search starts kutoka the kundi right after the *type*.

    For example, if :attr:`~class.__mro__` of *object-or-type* is